 A facility in Nebraska is required to submit a Tier II report if listed hazardous substances are present at any one time during the preceding calendar year at the facility in amounts either equal to or greater than amounts established by EPA.
-In calendar year 2006, approximately 3,250 Nebraska facilities reported Tier II information on regulated chemicals above EPA-established thresholds.
-This was nearly a 5% increase from the previous year.
+In calendar year 2007, approximately 3,400 Nebraska facilities reported Tier II information on regulated chemicals above EPA-established thresholds.
+This was nearly a 4% increase from the previous year.

 The Environmental Assistance Division has been working with the department's Information Technology section to enable online entry of required information.
 For the past several years, facilities have been able to access, view, change and report their chemical information online instead of submitting a paper copy form each year.
-Approximately 78% of the facilities reported online in Nebraska in 2006.
+Approximately 81% of the facilities reported online in Nebraska in 2007.
 The information stored electronically is much more usable and enhances the ability of Local Emergency Planning Committees to access the data for use in their local emergency plans.

 Additionally, the Community Right-To-Know Coordinator has been active in establishing relationships with the Local Emergency Planning Committees by attending their local meetings and making presentations at related conferences.
-In 2006, the Community Right-to-Know Coordinator attended 15 local meetings and assisted with local emergency exercises and provided information regarding chemicals at facilities in their communities.
+In 2007, the Community Right-to-Know Coordinator attended 18 local meetings and assisted with local emergency exercises and provided information regarding chemicals at facilities in their communities.
+In 2007, the Community Right-to-Know Coordinator assisted with the Regional Local Emergency Planning Committee (LERC) Conference in Kansas City, and planning the State LEPC Conference.
+The Regional Conference was attended by over 225 people involved in emergency planning and responses in the states of Nebraska, Kansas, lowa and Missouri.